influxdata/telegraf/plugins/inputs/ping/README.md

   ## etc) will be ignored.
   # arguments = ["-c", "3"]

+  ## Use only IPv4 addresses when resolving a hostname.
+  # ipv4 = false

   ## Use only IPv6 addresses when resolving a hostname.
   # ipv6 = false